hassanbadru/art_logic_2/README.md

 # Encoder/Decoder - Art+Logic Exercise

 ## Description
-This is a single page web application that allows users to encode and decode data
+Using the decoding function written for Part 1 submission to decode and describe a set of simple commands to build a vector-based drawing system.

 ## Set Up / Running App
-- Download & unpack Hassan_Badru_Part1.zip file
+- Download & unpack Hassan_Badru_Part2.zip file
 - (*Recommended*) Install & run a Virtual Environment (e.g. `source Art_Logic_Env/bin/activate `)
 - Assuming you already have *python* and *pip*, install requirements using `​ pip install -r requirements.txt` within command prompt or terminal *(if not, check out [How to install python & pip ](https://pip.pypa.io/en/stable/installing/))*
 - Assuming you already have *Node* or *NPM*, inside the **frontend** folder, install node_modules (dependencies) using `npm install`  *(if not, check out [How to install Node ](https://nodejs.org/en/download/package-manager/))*